cloudflare/cloudflare-docs/content/durable-objects/_index.md

 Durable Objects are Cloudflare's storage and coordination solution.
 Durable Objects provide you with scalable compute and permanent, consistent storage.
 With Durable Objects, you can coordinate requests without accessing storage.

-Durable Objects come with global uniqueness and transactional storage API that simplifies data access and grants low-latency coordination.
+Durable Objects come with WebSockets API to help you keep a long-term connection, and Transactional Storage API to simplify data access.

 You can use Durable Objects to facilitate real-time chat, collaborative editing, video conferencing, game sessions and more.

 ---

 ## Features

-{{<feature header="Transactional storage API" href="/durable-objects/api/transactional-storage-api/">}}
+{{<feature header="Transactional Storage API" href="/durable-objects/api/transactional-storage-api/">}}

 Learn how Durable Objects provide consistent key-value storage.